 Biofeedback — Quantum biofeedback is a computerized energetic device that detects and assesses imbalances in the body, then emits healthy, balancing frequencies back to the body.
 It works by reducing the stresses on a body at the electro-magnetic level caused by food, toxins, hormones, nutrient deficiencies, allergies, parasites, emotions, environment, genetics, and lifestyle.
 The system searches for stress patterns in the body and then administers appropriate therapies to help the body correct any imbalances found.

 Bodywork -The term bodywork refers to therapies such as massage, deep tissue manipulation, movement awareness, and energy balancing, which are employed to improve the structure and functions of the human body.
 Bodywork in all its forms helps to reduce pain, soothe injured muscles, stimulate blood and lymphatic circulation, and promote deep relaxation and enable the body to rally its own recuperative powers.
 Click here for trusted contacts.

 Bowen Therapy – A series of gentle, simple non-invasive moves performed across muscle fibers and connective tissue, in a succession with waiting periods, incorporated into the session.
-The resting time allows the brain to assimilate, correlated and create a positive response to the area being treated.
+The resting time allows the brain to assimilate, correlate and create a positive response to the area being treated.
 All body systems are accessed allowing muscle and nerve tissue to relax, toxins shed, circulation increased.